-As Assistant Vice President, Development, Michael Barnard is responsible for leadership and execution of all aspects of a wide variety of development and owner’s representative projects from inception to turnover and occupancy by client.
-His specific tasks include property due diligence, concept development and budgeting through procurement and management of design and construction, development and execution in accordance with the project schedule and ultimately owner satisfaction.
+As Vice President, Development, Michael Barnard is responsible for leadership and execution of all aspects of a wide variety of development and owner’s representative projects from inception to turnover and occupancy by the client.
+His specific tasks include property due diligence, concept development and budgeting through procurement and management of design and construction, development and execution in accordance with the project schedule, and ultimately owner satisfaction.

 Michael has been with Oxford since 2006 and is experienced working with diverse clients and teams to oversee the complete building process to deliver exceptional and sustainable working and living environments.
 He has overseen the planning, programming, design, and construction of major sports facilities, education, performing arts, commercial, entertainment, residential, and transportation projects with a total construction value over $1 billion.

 Michael served as owner’s representative for the design and construction of the $321 million, LEED® Gold, PPG Paints Arena (formerly CONSOL Energy Center), and various projects for the LEED Platinum David L. Lawrence Convention Center.
 He is currently serving as the owner’s representative for Pittsburgh’s 178-acre brownfield redevelopment, Almono.
 Michael has also managed the construction for projects in Oxford’s own portfolio, most recently completing the 117-unit apartment complex Hot Metal Flats, and the 590-space multi-modal facility, The Hub at 3 Crossings.